 How is Alzheimer's disease diagnosed?

 There's no single test that can be used to diagnose Alzheimer's disease.
-Your GP will use a simple test such as the mini mental state examination (MMSE) to assess how well your brain is working.
+There are various tests that can be used to assess how well your brain is working.
 Usually blood tests are also arranged to check whether your symptoms may be caused by a different condition, such as hypothyroidism or vitamin B12 deficiency.

 If Alzheimer's disease is suspected, you may be referred to a specialist memory clinic for further assessment.
-Magnetic resonance imaging (MRI) scans are used to rule out any other conditions affecting the brain.
+Magnetic resonance imaging (MRI) scans are used to rule out any other conditions that could affect the brain.

 In the UK, the National Institute for Health and Care Excellence (NICE) advises perfusion hexamethylpropyleneamine oxime (HMPAO) single-photon emission computerised tomography (SPECT) to see whether the diagnosis is Alzheimer's disease or any other cause of dementia.